About Blake

 Professional accreditation

-My professional accreditation is an Accredited Mental Health Social Worker (AMHSW).
-Like a psychologist, after AMHSWs complete their degree in how problems affect people, clinicians must go through two years of supervision in mental health.
-This is why both psychologists and AMHSWs are eligible to provide psychological services under Medicare.
-Personally, I chose my professional pathway due to a more holistic approach to mental illness.
-My additional degrees and training have also supported me to use holistic, flexible, collaborative, and integrative psychotherapy at the heart of my practice.
+Like psychologists, after AMHSWs complete their degrees in how problems affect people, therapists must go through two years of clinical supervision in mental health.
+This is why both psychologists and AMHSWs are eligible to provide psychological therapy under Medicare.

 Down time

-In my down time I love to travel, including van trips down the West coast of Mexico, open ocean surf charters, discovering the world by motorbike, and exploring far flung corners for waves.
-I don’t consider myself a surfer, more of a ‘frothing man grommet’.
+In my down time I love to travel, particularly discovering the world by motorbike and exploring far flung corners for waves.

 Surfing, travel, mindfulness, and amazing friendships are what cultivates my growth, inspiration, and creativity.

-Before becoming a counsellor, I worked in Sumatra as a surf guide and on post-tsunami community development projects.
+Before becoming a therapist, I worked in Sumatra as a surf guide and on post-tsunami community development projects.

 Training and Education